strahinjakostovic/TrainLinesSchedule/README.md

 1.Index.blade.php (resources\views\index.blade.php)

--User view and JQUERY AJAX functions
+-User view and JQUERY AJAX functions.

 2.StationsController (App\Htpp\Controllers\StationsController.php)

--All our back-end functions are stored here
+-All our back-end functions are stored here.

 3.Web.php (routes\web.php)

--All our routes are stored here
+-All our routes are stored here.

 I have been commenting the code, so you can visit them and see what we have done.